Htetty/Calhacks12.0/README.md

 - All required API keys are set in your `.env` file
 - The `.env` file is in the root directory
 - You've restarted the server after adding environment variables

-### "Application not found" Zoom Error

-If you see this error in the Zoom App Marketplace when trying to authenticate:

-1. The Zoom auth config ID in your `.env` may be invalid or pointing to a deleted app
-2. Go to [Composio Dashboard](https://app.composio.dev/) → Apps → Zoom
-3. Create a new connection and get a fresh auth config ID
-4. Update `COMPOSIO_ZOOM_AUTH_CONFIG_ID` in your `.env` file
-5. Restart your server

 ### Authentication Issues